rkaravia/nibbles-android/README.md

 #### Steering the Snake

-* Hardware keys: Use directional pad or arrow keys to set direction.
+* Hardware keys: Use directional pad or arrow keys to set direction (Player 1).
+W, A, S, D (Player 2).
 * Touch screen: Tap left third of the screen to turn left, right third to turn right.

 #### Audio